 - For content, there are a number of aspects:

 - Moodle supports the import of Reusable Learning Objects packaged according to the SCORM/AICC/IMS Content Packaging standards.
 Moodle 1.9.5 is certified SCORM 1.2 compliant.
-Moodle 1.9.7 onwards supports IMS Common Cartridge import and 2.3 supports CC export.
+Moodle 1.9.7 onwards supports IMS Common Cartridge import.

 - Quiz questions can be exported in the international standard IMS QTI 2 and several other formats.
 And be imported from even more formats.